-In addition to the text from the power point, this outline incorporates changes and issues discussed at the meeting, which are highlighted in yellow.
-If there is no highlighted text inserted for a given slide, the group accepted the slide as is, for inclusion in proposed legislation.
+In addition to the text from the power point, this outline incorporates changes and issues discussed at the meeting on October 29, which are highlighted in yellow.
+If there is no highlighted text inserted for a given slide, there was no substantive discussion.